 Also called the Juneberry tree, the Serviceberry trees bare edible fruit that changes color from red to dark-purple, and has an approximate 3/8-inch diameter.
 The fruit is loved by people who eat it in the form of jelly, pies, syrups, and a delicious Serviceberry-Raspberry soup that food lovers rave about.

 Not particularly sensitive to wind, the Serviceberry tree is low-maintenance for its owners.
 Easy to add in gardens, and can thrive in multiple soil types.
 Not needing a particular PH, it has a wide range of survival areas.
 Although it does best under the shade of taller trees and shrubs, the Serviceberry tree will do okay living in full sunlight.
 The seeds can be used to replant, but require soaking in cold water for 90 to 120 days first.

 Pests are not a significant problem for the Serviceberry tree, and most likely only the appearance will be affected.
 Sawflies, scale, aphids and some diseases may cause discoloration in the leaves and bark.
 Prevention of drowning the roots by the oversaturation of water is the most critical concern for preserving the health of a Serviceberry tree.
 It is indeed a beautiful, easy to manage addition to a home’s landscape.

-Is a large shrub that is known as a few different things such as Sugarplum, shadbush, and wild plum.
-The serviceberry can grow to be as tall as 20 feet and have a width of 15 feet.
+Service Berry is a large shrub that is known as a few different things such as Sugarplum, shadbush, and wild plum.
 The serviceberry can mature as much as 2 feet in one year.
 The serviceberry has to be in either moist or well-drained soil.
-The serviceberry requires a cold climate with full sunlight or partial shade.
-The zones in which the serviceberry thrives in are zones 3-9.
-The Service Berry blooms in the fall and in the spring with small clusters of flowers.
+The Service-Berry blooms in the fall and the spring with small clusters of flowers.